RayHightower/RayHightower.com/_posts/2024-02-22-raisefest-teamwork.markdown

 ### Due Diligence

-Our team was captured in these photos, taken during a recent due-diligence tour in Arizona.
+Check out our team in these photos.
+We were on-site for a due-diligence tour in Arizona.
 This team knows how to put deals together and bring them home.

 ### Track Record